 Earning points for free flights: 3.5/5

-Before frequent flyer points are even considered, cardholders can request a $129 Virgin Australia gift voucher each year to spend on flights, provided their credit card account has been active for at least 30 days and they've used their card for a purchase (from any business) in the two months prior to making that request.
+Before frequent flyer points are considered, cardholders can request a $129 Virgin Australia gift voucher each year to spend on flights, provided their credit card account has been active for at least 30 days and they've used their card for a purchase (from any business) in the two months prior to making that request.

 That voucher can then be used to purchase flights with Virgin Australia, and provided you'd have taken a trip each year, makes the card practically 'free' by offsetting the $129 annual fee.